The drama surrounds Park's friend and informal adviser, Choi Soon-sil, who is accused

 Calls for her impeachment soon became deafening, and the National Assembly voted in December to strip Park of her executive powers by a vote of 234 to 56.

-Four months later, the Constitutional Court upheld that vote, ending the presidency of South Korea's first female leader.
+Four months later, the Constitutional Court upheld that vote, ending the presidency of South Korea's first female leader, and on March 24 Park was arrested on charges relating to abuse of power, accepting bribes and leaking important information.

-The country will now hold a snap election to choose Park's replacement.
+The country will hold a presidential election on May 9 to choose Park's replacement.